One of many legends in Glenshee connected to Finn mac Cumhaill.

 Amongst the large number of tales of their hunts, chases and deeds, one tells the story of the handsome Diarmuid O’Duibne - of the Bright Face.

-Diarmuid was one of Fionn’s brave and handsome warriors, who caught the eye of Grainne, Fionn’s beautiful young bride of his maturing years.
-It is said that Grainne cast her magic upon Diarmuid and they eloped, living life on the run for 16 years with Fionn always in pursuit.
+Diarmuid was one of Finn’s brave and handsome warriors, who caught the eye of Grainne, Finn’s beautiful young bride of his maturing years.
+It is said that Grainne cast her magic upon Diarmuid and they eloped, living life on the run for 16 years with Finn always in pursuit.

 Some versions of the legend tell of heartbroken Grainne dying too and both their graves being in the mound of Diarmuid's Tomb.

-Other versions of the legend say that Fionn reclaimed his bride, but none of the other warriors would go near her in case she cast her spell over one of them as she had done with Diarmuid and that she spent her remaining years virtually imprisoned by Fionn.
+Other versions of the legend say that Finn reclaimed his bride, but none of the other warriors would go near her in case she cast her spell over one of them as she had done with Diarmuid and that she spent her remaining years virtually imprisoned by Finn.

 Variations of this story are told in other parts of Scotland and Ireland.